01 of 10

 - Channellock 10-Inch End Cutting Nipper Pliers (Part #: 148-10)

 I specifically like the Channellock brand of pliers because of their durability and accuracy when cracking out coins.
 Only the Channellock pliers use a knife and anvil style cutting edge to ensure perfect mating and superior cutting edge.
-I know these usually cost more than generic end nipping pliers but the money you will save by not ruining your first encapsulated coin will be well worth it.
-Also, the longer the handle length the less force you will need to exert in order to crack the plastic.
+I know these usually cost more than generic end nipping pliers, but the money you will save by not ruining your first encapsulated coin will be well worth it.
+Also, the longer the handle length, the less force you will need to exert to crack the plastic.
 Anything shorter than 10 inches and you risk losing control of the pliers and possibly damaging your coin.Continue to 2 of 10 below.

 02 of 10

 Hold the Coin Firmly but Don't Crack It Yet

 It is important to work over the soft cotton towel in case you drop the coin at any time during this process.
 The first step is to grip the edge of the slab with the end cutting nipper pliers approximately where the insert that holds the coin on the inside of the slab is closest to the edge.
 Squeeze the players hard enough, so the slab does not fall out but not too hard that you start to crack the plastic.Continue to 3 of 10 below.

 While holding the PCGS coin slab with the end nipping pliers place the slab inside the plastic bag.
 Using a plastic bag will prevent any plastic splinters or shards from flying across the room or getting embedded in your eye.
 Be careful not to drop the slab or have the position of pliers move while you do this.Continue to 4 of 10 below.

 Make the First Crack